 • "Engagement with and between the kids is incredible.
 The preparation pre-trip gets them ready for something that's so deep, it seems beyond their comprehension, yet their responsiveness and comments prove how much they're not only getting, but how much they are retaining…It's also about a much bigger picture for them as young adults, developing a level of understanding other people that truly sets them apart – in whatever path they take.
 I'M BLOWN AWAY!"

-E. Pleschner Sojourn Adult Participant & Alum
+E. Pleschner Sojourn Adult Participant & Alumni

 • "Four score and seven years ago our fathers brought forth, upon this continent, a new nation, conceived in liberty, and dedicated to the proposition that 'all men are created equal'."